nginxinc/nginx-amplify-doc/amplify-guide.md

     /etc/amplify-agent/agent.conf
 ```

 API_KEY is a unique API key assigned to your Amplify account.
-You will see your API key when adding new system in the Amplify UI.
+You will see your API key when adding new system in the Amplify web interface.
 You can also find the API key in the Account Information menu.

 ##### Starting and Stopping Amplify Agent